mock-server/mockserver/README.md

 A request can be matched on the following:
 * **method** i.e. GET, POST, PUT, HEAD, etc
 * **path** - a regular expression such as "/jamesdbloom/mockserver.*" or an exaxct match
-* **body** - a regular expression or an exaxct match
+* **body** - a regular expression or an exact match
 * **parameters** - match of query parameters, not all query parameters need to be specified but those that are specified must match exactly, query parameters not specified will be ignored
 * **headers** - not all headers need to be specified but those that are specified must match exactly, headers not specified will be ignored
 * **cookies** - not all cookies need to be specified but those that are specified must match exactly, cookies not specified will be ignored

-For full details of the regulat expression format supported for body and path see [Java API for java.util.regex.Pattern](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html)
+For full details of the regular expression format supported for body and path see [Java API for java.util.regex.Pattern](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html)

 **Java**